amoldighe/amoldighe.github.io/_posts/2017-06-07-ubuntu-startup-process.md

 The configuration file defines the job description, runleve to start and stop the script, exec to execute a command.
 Following commands are used for :
-    * starting consul agent - start consul
+>-starting consul agent - start consul
-    * stopping consul agent - stop consul
+>-stopping consul agent - stop consul
-    * checking status of consul agent - status consul
+>-checking status of consul agent - status consul

 * **Systemd**